-For patients considering LOC’s non-surgical treatment for pectus carinatum, we offer a free Skype or Facetime consultation.
+For patients considering LOC’s non-surgical treatment for pectus carinatum, we offer a free virtual consultation.
 During this, one of our specialist clinicians will give a detailed explanation of our treatment programme, discuss your individual symptoms and assess your suitability for treatment.

 The exact cause of pectus carinatum is unknown, though it’s largely attributed to abnormal cartilage overgrowth between the bony ribs and the breast plate, causing the sternum – the breastbone – to buckle outwards (when it buckles inwards, this is referred to as pectus excavatum).